OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

-# Reinforcement Learning for batch processes optimization
+# Reinforcement Learning for Process Optimization

 We use reinforcement learning techniques to optimize continuum controls over chemical systems modelled via ODE systems.
 The controls are free parameters of the ODE system and the reward